R1-T1: Fully Incentivizing Translation Capability in LLMs via Reasoning Learning: Experiment

 \subsection{Experiment Setting}

-\subsubsection{Implement Details}
+\paragraph{Implement Details}

-we selected Qwen2.5-7B-Instruct as backbone model due to its superior multilingual performance among open-source models with fewer than 10 billion parameters~\cite{Yang2024Qwen25TR}.
+we selected Qwen2.5-7B-Instruct as a backbone model due to its superior multilingual performance among open source models with fewer than 10 billion parameters~\citep{Yang2024Qwen25TR}.
 This choice helps minimize potential negative impacts from insufficient base model capabilities.
 The dataset was randomly split into a training set and a validation set at a ratio of 9:1.
-In RL implementation, we utilized the modified REINFORCE++ framework ~\cite{Hu2025REINFORCEAS}, which has proven effective with low training costs.
+For GRPO implementation, we develop it based on VeRL Platform\footnote{\url{https://github.com/volcengine/verl}}.
 The training configuration consists of 3 epochs, a learning rate of $3 \times 10^{-7}$, a batch size of 8, and 16 rollouts.
 For SFT with CoTs, we used 2 epochs of full parameter fine-tuning with a learning rate of $1 \times 10^{-4}$.

-\subsubsection{Evaluation Dataset}
+\paragraph{Evaluation Dataset}

-We employed the Flores-101 test set~\cite{Goyal2021TheFE}, which is well-suited for evaluating multilingual MT models due to its extensive coverage of diverse language pairs and domains.
-The selection of this dataset allows us to measure the robustness and generalization of our approach across different linguistic contexts.
-In Table \ref{tab:different_training_style}, we summarize the token coverage between the evaluation datasets and our training sets across six languages.
-This helps to confirm the integrity of our experimental setup and the validity of the evaluation results.